vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 calling
 [`Constellation::load_url`](https://github.com/servo/servo/blob/9d52fb88abf3843c7db338120e9f518a1834f80f/components/constellation/constellation.rs#L2035)
-(though in the case of WebDriver there are a few extra steps preceding this, but they are irrelevant for understanding the larger picture).
+(though in the case of WebDriver there are a few extra steps preceding this, but they are not relevant now).

 #### The browsing context must exist